zwindler/gocastle/README.md

 sudo apt-get install golang gcc libgl1-mesa-dev xorg-dev
 ```

+## 2023-07-18

+Today I started by doing to cleanup of the stats system.
+I moved the CharacterStats initialization in the model package instead of the newgame screen.
+I also switch all the stats from float64 (from the sliders) to int because all the characteristics will always be positive integers.

+I thought using uints first but I'm unconformable with the fact that some computations could lead to negative values.
+In some case it's not possible (there are no negative stats or negative levels) but in other it could (negative current health point, yeah, you're dead).
+I'll leave an issue for the future me.

+All this is preliminary work to display live counters in the stats box of the game screen.

 ## 2023-07-17

 Now that I have PoCed the map, the character and the PNJs, it's time to take a look back at the main UI.